yalicee/fun-callback-heaven-march-23/README.md

 - `/banner` : responds with a banner object
 - `/owners` : responds with an array of owners
 - `/owners/:owner/cats` : respond with an array of cats for a given owner
+- `/pics/:catpic` : responds with a catpic source string.
+Each valid catpic _MUST_ include the word `cat`, or it will error out
 - `/legacy-status` : responds with a successful response only some of the time but on other occasions will respond with an error
 - `/outfits/:outfit` : makes a purchase of a given outfit item